How Universal Credit works in Scotland

 This new flexibility also means you can change your mind in the future, should your circumstances change.
 There are benefits to yourself as a tenant and also to your landlord by having your rent paid directly, rather than into your bank account.
 Although you’ll still need to budget for household bills, it ensures this high priority rent payment is made without delay.

 Scotland Debt Solutions has been helping Scottish residents to escape debt since 1989.
 We can provide more information about the Universal Credit system in Scotland, and how it affects your claim.
-Call one of the team for a free consultation – we operate from four offices around Scotland.
+Call one of the team for a free consultation – we operate from five offices around Scotland.